Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Evaluation

 The clone-detection literature has mature token- and lexical-signature-based detectors that have been evaluated extensively on source code but not, to our knowledge, on BDD step text.
 To position the cukereuse numbers against this baseline, we run two lexical strategies on the same 1{,}020-pair benchmark, following the defining primitive of two well-known detectors:

 \begin{description} \item[Token-set Jaccard (SourcererCC-style).]
 We aggressively normalise each step text, replacing quoted parameters with a \texttt{PARAM} placeholder, lowercasing, stripping punctuation, collapsing whitespace, then compute the Jaccard similarity of the two token sets.
-SourcererCC \citep{sajnani2016sourcerercc} uses the same normalise-plus-token-multiset primitive at the file level on source code; we adapt it to pair-of-strings at the sentence level. \item[TF-IDF character $n$-gram cosine (NiCad-style).]
+SourcererCC \citep{sajnani2016sourcerercc} uses the same token-multiset-overlap primitive at the block and method level on source code; we add text normalisation and adapt it to pair-of-strings at the sentence level. \item[TF-IDF character $n$-gram cosine (NiCad-style).]
 We fit a character-3-to-5-gram TF-IDF vectoriser on all step texts in the labelled set, then compute the cosine of the TF-IDF vectors of the two texts in each pair.
 NiCad \citep{cordy2011nicad} uses a normalise- plus-pretty-print-plus-compare primitive; our character-$n$-gram cosine captures the lexical-signature spirit of that primitive without requiring NiCad's code-aware pretty-printer. \end{description}

 Both baselines are implemented in \texttt{scripts/revision\_analyses.py} for reproducibility.
 Table~\ref{tab:calibration} includes their best-F$_1$ operating points alongside the cukereuse strategies.